Dense red velvet brownies layered with Oreo frosting, fudgy chocolate ganache, and topped with Oreos.

 - Set out the butter you’ll need for the frosting and the ganache, so they come to room temperature as you prepare the brownies.

-- Preheat the oven to 350F degrees.
-Line an 8x8 baking pan with aluminum foil, leaving enough overhang on the sides to lift the brownies out of the pan.
+- Preheat the oven to 350°F (177°C).
+Line an 8×8 baking pan with aluminum foil, leaving enough overhang on the sides to lift the brownies out of the pan.
 Set aside.

 - Make the brownies: In a small bowl, beat the 2 eggs together.
 Set aside.
 Melt the butter in a large microwave safe bowl in 30 second increments until melted.
 Stir in 1 cup sugar, 2 teaspoons vanilla extract, cocoa powder, salt, food coloring, and vinegar.
 Mix each of those ingredients into the batter in that order.
 Whisk in the eggs, then fold in the flour until completely incorporated.
 Do not overmix.
 Pour the brownie batter into prepared baking pan.
 Bake the brownies for 22-24 minutes or until a toothpick inserted in the middle comes out mostly clean, with a few small moist crumbs.
 Allow the brownies to cool at room temperature for 30 minutes, then transfer to the refrigerator to cool completely.